Important changes in Validity Confirmation Service 01.11.2023

 OCSP responses, requested from http://ocsp.sk.ee/ are signed with one long validity certificate SK OCSP RESPONDER 2011, issued by EECCRCA root certificate.
-From 01.11.2023 each OCSP response will be signed with different OCSP responder certificate, issued by corresponding intermediate CA.
+From November 1st at 1PM each OCSP response will be signed with different OCSP responder certificate, issued by corresponding intermediate CA.

 The new validity confirmation service certificates have a shorter validity period – the responder certificate is valid for 35 days and rotates every 30 days.
 Each certificate is issued by its respective intermediate CA. The same certificates are also used in the free access OCSP service (aia.sk.ee).
 SK will not inform about the change of the service certificate in regular manner.